 The Risks of Developer Bankruptcy

-Unfortunately, there are numerous horror stories over the last 20 years from which investors should have learned.
-Sadly they have not.
+There are numerous horror stories over the last two decades from which investors should have learned, but unfortunately, not everyone has.

 In a soft market, where sales expectations are not met, some developments may struggle to sell units and to meet costs.